-Services that are covered for you What you must pay when you get these services We provide worldwide emergency transportation to the nearest medical facility.
-Prior authorization must be obtained for non- emergent transportation by ambulance.
-Annual physical exam In-Network The annual routine physical is an extensive physical exam.
-Coverage for this benefit is in addition to the Medicare-covered annual wellness visit and the "Welcome to Medicare" preventive visit.
-Limited to There is no coinsurance, copayment, or deductible for the annual physical exam. one physical exam per year.
-Out-Of-Network You pay a 45% coinsurance for annual physical exam. 🍑 Annual wellness visit In-Network If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-This is covered once every 12 There is no coinsurance, copayment, or deductible for the Medicare- covered annual wellness visit. months.
-Out-Of-Network Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
+What you must pay when you Services that are covered for you get these services Ambulance services In-Network and Out-Of-Network Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest You pay a \$285 copay for appropriate facility that can provide care only if they are Medicare-covered ambulance furnished to a member whose medical condition is such benefits.
+This copay applies to that other means of transportation could endanger the each one-way trip. person's health or if authorized by the plan. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's You pay a \$285 copay for condition is such that other means of transportation worldwide ambulance benefit. could endanger the person's health and that transportation by ambulance is medically required.
+We provide worldwide emergency transportation to the nearest medical facility.
+Prior authorization must be obtained for non-emergent transportation by ambulance.
+Annual physical exam In-Network and Out-Of-Network The annual routine physical is an extensive physical exam.
+There is no coinsurance, Coverage for this benefit is in addition to the Medicarecopayment, or deductible for the covered annual wellness visit and the "Welcome to annual physical exam.
+Medicare" preventive visit.
+Limited to one physical exam per year.
+Annual wellness visit There is no coinsurance, copayment, or deductible for the If you've had Part B for longer than 12 months, you can get Medicare-covered annual an annual wellness visit to develop or update a personalized wellness visit. prevention plan based on your current health and risk factors.
+This is covered once every 12 months.
+Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
-You pay a 45% coinsurance for Medicare-covered annual wellness visit. e Bone mass measurement In-Network For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement. identify bone mass, detect bone loss, or determine bone Out-Of-Network quality, including a physician's interpretation of the results.
-You pay a 45% coinsurance for Medicare-covered bone mass measurement.
+Done mass measurement There is no coinsurance, copayment, or deductible for risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.